|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 On June 26, 1942 arrived at Sydney Harbor then departed for Townsville arriving July 2, 1942.

-On November 29, 1945 Anhui made a voyage between Sydney Harbor to Hong Kong.
-Ultimate fate unknown.
+On November 29, 1945 Anhui departed Sydney Harbor on a voyage to Hong Kong.
+Ultimate fate unknown likely scrapped or otherwise disappeared.

-Some sources refer to this vessel as simply "Anhui" or "Anhua" [sic], "SS Anhui".
+Some sources refer to this vessel as simply "Anhui" or "Anhua" [sic], "SS Anhui" [sic].

 Lloyd’s Register of Ships - HMS Anhui - Year of build 1925 Gross Tonnage 3,494 (1925–1929) [not available online]